 Does life feel like its getting on top of you?
 Could you benefit from a place to take some time-out to explore your thoughts and feelings or perhaps get back on a front foot again?

-Welcome to my website.
-My name is Beryll and I am a therapeutic counsellor based in Southfields Wandsworth, Wimbledon and Sutton in South West London - my practice is easily reached from Wimbledon, Wandsworth, Merton, Kingston and surrounding areas.
+Thank you for visiting my website.
+My name is Beryll and I work as a counsellor, therapist and life-coach based in Southfields Wandsworth, Wimbledon and Sutton in South West London - my practice is easily reached from Wimbledon, Wandsworth, Merton, Kingston and surrounding areas.
 On the following pages I hope you will find all the information you need about me and the therapy service I offer, as well as frequently asked questions about the counselling process, practical details, such as fees and location, to help you decide whether I might be able to help you.

 I would always suggest an introductory/exploratory session without any commitment to continue, so we can see how we get on and whether you would like to work with me.
 Like most other counsellors practising today, I believe that how our counselling relationship unfolds will be key to your development on this particular journey.

 If you have further questions, or would like to book an introductory session, please contact me on 07505 995028 or by email via the website.
 You can leave a voice message or text and I will get back to you as soon as I can, but always within 24 hours.
 If you don't hear from me within this time it means I am away and not able to access emails.
 But I will still see your message when I return.

 As an experienced therapist, I am committed to providing counselling in a safe, confidential and non-judgemental environment.
 My first degree was in sociology and education and I worked for many years in the charity and voluntary sector before training as a professional counsellor.
 I integrate humanistic as well as mindfulness and other approaches, alongside psychodynamic ones, all of which have value and allow me the freedom to work in a way that suits you and your individual needs.